si-magic/syndiag/README.md

 ### Recommended server types for window tempering detection
 Since it's difficult to guess the characteristics of proprietary TCP optimizers, it could be a good idea to set up servers with different TCP window parameters.
-To run different set ups in the same host, multiple instances of syndiagd can be run in different network namespaces.
+To run different set ups on the same host, multiple instances of syndiagd can be run in different network namespaces.
 Here are some other recommended server set ups.